INVIDITechnologies/pulse-html5-2.x-plugin-videojs/README.md

-# Ooyala Pulse Plugin for VideoJS and Brightcove Player
+# INVIDI Pulse Plugin for VideoJS and Brightcove Player

 ## Introduction
 The Pulse plugin in this repository can be used to create an integration between Pulse and your VideoJS or Brightcove Player.
-The plugin is built on top of the Pulse HTML5 ad player, which is part of [ HTML5 Pulse SDK](http://pulse-sdks.ooyala.com/pulse-html5/latest/).
+The plugin is built on top of the Pulse HTML5 ad player, which is part of [ HTML5 Pulse SDK](http://pulse-sdks.videoplaza.com/pulse-html5/latest/).

 ## Build
     npm install